halftrainedharry/AdvSearch/core/components/advsearch/docs/AdvSearch_Documentation.md

 **Search in custom packages**<br>
 By default advSearch runs with the modResource package (documents + possibly template variables)<br>
-By using the “Main” and “Joined” declarations of the queryHook, you could add joined resources to the modResource package or replace modResource by an another package (+ possibly joined resources).
+By using the "Main" and "Joined" declarations of the queryHook, you could add joined resources to the modResource package or replace modResource by an another package (+ possibly joined resources).
 See the query hook documentation for futher information.